BallisticLA/RandBLAS/README.md

 Note: tests are only available if GTest was found during the build.

-## Using proto RBLAS
+## Using RBLAS
-Once proto RBLAS has been compiled and installed (See [Installing proto RBLAS](Installing-proto-RBLAS)) it can be used like any other CMake project.
+Once RBLAS has been compiled and installed (See [Installing RBLAS](Installing-RBLAS)) it can be used like any other CMake project.
-For instance, the following CMakeLists.txt demonstrates how an executable can be linked to the proto RBLAS library:
+For instance, the following CMakeLists.txt demonstrates how an executable can be linked to the RBLAS library:

 ```cmake
 cmake_minimum_required(VERSION 3.0)